-some In cases when placed along interurban roads the cycling lane occupies the space of the shoulder.
+In some cases placed when along interurban roads the cycling lane occupies the space of the shoulder.
 If this is the case then the shoulder should be paved to ensure safe travel for cyclists and pedestrians.
 However, because the main function of the shoulder is to allow slower cars to stop or deviate, the presence of cyclists is not signalled with special signs and pictograms.